 Though virtually all work-related injuries are covered on a no-fault basis, meaning the worker does not need to prove that someone else was to blame to collect compensation, injured workers sometimes find it difficult to seek the benefits they deserve.
 The following tips can help you through the often complex process of filing a workers' compensation claim and seeking fair benefits.

-Representing injured workers throughout Houston and the surrounding areas in Texas, we at The Daspit Law Firm are committed to providing only the highest quality legal counsel.
+Representing injured workers throughout the country, we at The Daspit Law Firm are committed to providing only the highest quality legal counsel.
 We handle workers' compensation claims, hearings and appeals to help our clients recover the benefits to which they are entitled under the Texas workers' comp system.
 Call today for a free case evaluation and find out how one of our skilled lawyers can help you.

 If you are an employee who has been injured at the workplace, you may be entitled to workers’ compensation benefits.
 In Texas, not all employers are required to offer workers’ compensation but can offer an alternative form of coverage for work-related injuries and illnesses if they become certified by TDI to self-insure.
 Workers’ compensation is a program regulated by the state of Texas – employees covered by workers’ compensation insurance receive benefits through their employer’s insurance.

 Don’t risk losing your benefits – tell your employer about your injury within 30 days.
 If you wait longer than this, then you may not be covered by workers’ compensation insurance.
 If your workers’ comp claim involves an illness rather than an injury, tell your employer within 30 days you discovered you had the illness.